How to apply for a mortgage in 5 steps

 Apply online for expert recommendations with real interest rates and payments

-The mortgage process can bring up lots of questions for home buyers.
+The mortgage process can bring up a variety of questions for home buyers.
 Consider some of these frequently asked questions.

 What is the minimum income I need to qualify for a home loan?

 There is no set minimum income that you'll need to qualify for a home loan.
-Instead, the amount of income can depend on a variety of different factors.
-These factors include the amount of loan that you are applying for, your DTI, your credit score, and how much of a down payment you have.
+Instead, the amount of income you’ll need will depend on the amount of the loan that you are applying for, your DTI, your credit score, and how much of a down payment you have.
 If you are not sure what income you'll need to qualify for your home loan, you can work with your loan officer to get a better idea.

 How long does it take to get a mortgage?